WELCOME TO GREATER OMAHA SWIM LEAGUE

 E. Three swimmers and two relays from each team will score.

-F. Entries for dual meets must be submitted to the host team by 6 pm the Monday prior to the meet.
+F. Entries and roster for dual meets must be submitted to the host team by 6 pm the Monday prior to the meet.

 Starting Times and Warm-ups: